sprunka/kitchen-sink/README.md

 This leaves the helpers/libraries.
 This is where most of the cooking gets done.
 Everything from chopping to mixing to heating or cooling.

 Because everyone should write their own framework once (and then throw it away) the aim of this project is to be a guided tutorial to build a lightweight MVC framework in order to acclimate the students into a familiarty with OOP.

+This project intends to follow [PSR-1](http://www.php-fig.org/psr/psr-1) and [PSR-2](http://www.php-fig.org/psr/psr-2) for coding standards and style; as well as [PSR-3](http://www.php-fig.org/psr/psr-3) for logging and [PSR-4](http://www.php-fig.org/psr/psr-4) for autoloading, but indepth explanations of these guidelines is outside the scope of the tutorial.
+You are encouraged to [read up on PSR](http://www.php-fig.org/) on your own time.